Package 'msmbayes'

 covariates

-Specification of covariates on transition intensities.
-This should be a list of formulae.
-Each formula should have a left-hand side that looks like Q(r,s), and a right hand side defining the regression model for the log of the transition intensity from state rr to state ss.
+If a list is supplied, each formula should have a left-hand side that looks like Q(r,s), and a right hand side defining the regression model for the log of the transition intensity from state rr to state ss.

 For example,